Fauna of South Africa: Rodents, insectivores and lagomorphs

 There are again many species of rodents in South Africa, such as the vlei rat and four-striped grass mouse.

-The three alien species of muriod rodents, the brown rat, the black rat and the house mouse, are all widespread in the country.
+The three alien species of muroid rodents, the brown rat, the black rat and the house mouse, are all widespread in the country.

 The Cape ground squirrel is common in arid areas and often shares its burrows with mongooses and meerkats, and is known to use its bushy tail as an umbrella from the harsh sun.
 There are tree squirrels, one of which is an introduced species: the eastern grey squirrel, introduced in Cape Town by Cecil John Rhodes from Europe.
 The rest, such as Paraxerus cepapi, are found in the savanna biome in the north-east of the country.

 Shrews occur, which prey on invertebrates.
 The Southern African hedgehog (Atelerix frontalis) is a hedgehog that is native to South Africa.
 It differs from the European hedgehog in having a dark face bordered by white fur and longer legs, an adaptation to a warmer climate.
 They are found in the Eastern Cape northwards to Zimbabwe.

 The South African springhare is common in savanna and semiarid habitats.
 This animal is similar in appearance to a small wallaby, but it is actually a rodent.
 It consumes tubers and bulbs.

 Scrub hares and Cape hares are common in all regions of South Africa, and are a common prey item of many predatory species such as leopards, cheetahs and birds of prey.
 The riverine rabbit is a critically endangered species of rabbit that is confined to several small populations in the Karoo.
 Smith's red rock hare (Pronolagus rupestris), Jameson's red rock hare (Pronolagus randensis) and the Natal red rock hare (P. crassicaudatus) are three species of hare that live in rocky environments, hence their name.
 These species are isolated from one another in where they live.
 There is an introduced population of European rabbits on Robben Island, which is under a culling programme.